flyryan/Deep-Security-Usage-Analyzer/readme.md

 - **Data Concatenation:**
   - All individual data files are merged into a single dataset.
 - **Entry Deduplication Logic:**
-  - **Criteria:** Duplicate rows are identified based on a unique combination of key columns (e.g., hostname, IP address).
+  - **Criteria:** Duplicate rows are identified based on a unique combination of all columns.
   - **Process:**
     - Sorts the data to group potential duplicates together.
     - Uses a defined key to compare rows and remove duplicates.